evoqwell/evoqsite/README.md

 ## Features
 - Server-validated checkout with promo code enforcement and calculated Venmo totals
 - MongoDB product, promo, and order collections with simple seed script
-- Transactional emails dispatched from the API via EmailJS (no client-side keys in the bundle)
+- Transactional emails dispatched from the client via EmailJS using public keys
 - Static marketing pages with shared cart state, age gate, and responsive design
 - Token-protected admin dashboard for managing catalog, promo codes, and order status
 - Dynamic stock status with automatic out-of-stock indicators on the storefront